 The main steps needed to prepare county-level sources for AERMOD are spatial allocation, assignment of temporal scalar factors and assignment of release parameters.
 County-level sources must undergo spatial allocation prior to being input into AERMOD.
 All county-level sources are allocated to finer resolution using spatial surrogates.
 For CONUS domain sources, they are allocated to 4-km or 12-km resolution, and the size is primarily based on our confidence in the surrogate data at fine resolution and its representativeness of the source category for which it is being used.
 For non-CONUS county-level sources, they are allocated to 9-km resolution (Alaska) or 3-km resolution (Hawaii, Puerto Rico and the Virgin Islands).
-This is a major difference from the 2011 NATA approach, which allocated county-level emissions to census tracts.
-Mostly, the same underlying surrogate data are used for AERMOD as CMAQ and are discussed in detail in the TSD developed for CMAQ emissions (2014v7.1 Emissions TSD).
+This method was first used in the 2014 NATA.
+Mostly, the same underlying surrogate data are used for AERMOD as CMAQ and are discussed in detail in the technical support document of the emissons modeling platform developed for CMAQ emissions.

-Table 2-15 through Table 2-17 provide the available surrogates.
 One difference is that the National Land Cover (NLCD) data are not available for Hawaii, Puerto Rico and the Virgin Islands (i.e., grids 3HI and 3PR), so an alternative land cover database, the Coastal Change Analysis Program (C-CAP) database was used for the land cover categories.
 C-CAP does not have as many categories as the NLCD; low and medium intensity land was not available and other land categories were substituted.
 For example, if the surrogate called for open+low, then only open was used in the 3HI and 3PR grids.
 Another difference is that CMAQ uses 12 km for all gridded emissions whereas AERMOD uses 4 km for some of the source groups in the CONUS; also, CMAQ does not cover non-CONUS areas.
 As in CMAQ, the spatial surrogates are assigned according to SCC codes.
 The SCC-to-surrogate cross reference and surrogate documentation workbook is provided in the Supplemental Data folder.